File Watching and Atomic Replacement

 Kernel Watcher Internals

-The platform differences in file watching come from fundamentally different kernel designs.
-Once you see what each backend is trying to optimize, fs.watch() behavior starts to look less arbitrary, and it becomes clearer why no cross-platform wrapper can fully hide the differences.
+The platform differences in fs.watch() come from different kernel designs.
+Once you understand what each backend is built to do, the behavior feels less random.

 inotify on Linux

 inotify_init1() creates an inotify instance and returns a file descriptor.
-That fd represents a queue of events.
-Like any fd, it participates in the event loop: libuv adds it to its epoll interest set and gets notified when events are available to read.
+That fd represents a queue of filesystem events. libuv can add that fd to the event loop and wake up when events are ready to read.

 For directory watches, libuv can request file-level FSEvents notifications with kFSEventStreamCreateFlagFileEvents.
-Without that flag, callers get directory-level notifications.
-Even with file-level notifications, coalescing still applies: you can get per-file paths while rapid changes merge into fewer delivered events.
+Even then, coalescing still applies.
+You can get per-file paths while rapid changes merge into fewer delivered events.

 ReadDirectoryChangesW on Windows